 In Greek mythology, the secret to Theseus’s success was probably largely down to good genes, but in the absence of Godly parents, how has the Thésée data center followed suit?

-A brochure detailing the latest software release for the 6Sigma Digital Twin from Future Facilities
+A brochure detailing the latest software release for the 6Sigma Digital Twin from Cadence (formerly Future Facilities)

 Identifying inefficiencies in a data center that has to be running 24/7 can be challenging, but using 3D models with built-in physics engines can help, says Future Facilities’ Sherman Ikemoto